apengwin/py_node/README.md

-## The code in this repo demonstrates that we can load a conda runtime onto google cloud function, and run code on it.
+## We can load a conda runtime onto google cloud function, and run code on it.

 How to reproduce results.
 ### Uploading function